grosseRiese/Instablam/README.md

 # Instablam
 JS - assigment

-## Download the img throw the doewnload icon
+## Download the img throw the download icon
 ## delete img when click on img..